toylim/paperwork/doc/install.devel.markdown

 source ./activate_test_env.sh
 # you're now in a virtualenv

-# Running your version of Paperwork:
+# Running Paperwork
 paperwork-gtk

+# or
+paperwork-cli --help

+# or
+paperwork-json --help
 ```